Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-On the contrary, when the domain is located strictly below the $s'$-axis, it implies that sample paths are nowhere bounded.
-Nevertheless, the proof of Theorem \ref{th:2ml_lfsm} ensures in this case the existence of modification of the LFSM such that sample paths are tempered distributions whose 2-microlocal regularity can be studied as well.
-Figure \ref{fig:2ml_lfsms} illustrates this dichotomy. \end{remark}
+Finally, the chirp scaling exponent $\beta^c_{X,t}$ is equal to $0$ for all $t\in\R$. \end{theorem} Therefore, we observe that the multifractal structure presented in Theorem~\ref{th:2ml_lfsm} corresponds to the spectrum of alpha-stable processes translated by a factor $H-\tfrac{1}{\alpha}$.
+Interestingly, we also note that on the contrary to usual Hölder exponents, the weak scaling exponent and the 2-microlocal formalism allow to describe the multifractal nature of the LFSM independently of the continuity of its sample paths, unifying the continuous ($H>\tfrac{1}{\alpha}$) and unbounded ($H<\tfrac{1}{\alpha}$) cases (see Figure~\ref{fig:2ml_lfsms}).
+In the latter case, the 2-microlocal domain is located strictly below the $s'$-axis, implying that sample paths are nowhere bounded.
+Nevertheless, the proof of Theorem \ref{th:2ml_lfsm} ensures in this case the existence of a modification of the LFSM such that the sample paths are distributions in $\Di'(\R)$ whose 2-microlocal regularity can be studied as well.

+In addition, the classic multifractal spectrum can be explicated when sample paths are Hölder continuous. \begin{corollary} Suppose $X$ is a linear fractional stable motion parametrized by $\alpha\in\ivfo{1,2}$, $\beta_\alpha\in\ivff{-1,1}$ and $H\in\ivoo{0,1}$, with $H > 1/\alpha$.
+Then, with probability one, the multifractal spectrum of $X$ is given by